-It’s said that diamonds are a girls best friend.
+It’s said that diamonds are a girl’s best friend.
 The gemstone that women of all ages love to own and flaunt.
 They’re seen as a symbol of love and romance.
 But do you ever wonder why these sparkling gems are so expensive?
-Here’s 29 interesting facts about diamonds to help clue you in…
+Here’s some fun facts about diamonds to help clue you in…

-Diamonds are the birthstone of fortunate to be born in April.
+Diamonds are the birthstone of those fortunate to be born in April.

 The word diamond is derived from the Greek word “Adamas”, which means unbreakable and unconquerable.

 Diamonds are a sign of courage, strength, and invincibility.